 - 1. What are competition laws?
-Competition and antitrust laws protect the right of each company to compete on the merits of its products and the right of consumers to benefit from competitive choices and prevent conduct that interferes with the normal economic effects of supply and demand in a free market.
-Most of the countries in which the Company operates have competition or antitrust laws and trade regulations.
+Competition laws protect the right of each company to compete on the merits of its products and the right of consumers to benefit from competitive choices.
+Most of the countries in which the Company operates have competition laws.
 While these national laws differ in some details, the general principles are consistent: - A. Competitors are obligated to compete in good faith.
-Competitors cannot agree, collude or conspire to: - Fix prices; - Rig or rotate bids; - · Divide up customers or sales territories; - Exclude other competitors, for example by refusing to deal with them or by setting exclusionary product standards; or - Participate in a cartel of companies that restrict competition. - B. A company that has "dominant" or "monopoly" power may not use that power to exclude competitors or obtain an unfair competitive advantage.
-For example, a company that has dominance in a particular product may not "tie" the sale of that product to the customer's purchase of a second product where the faces stronger competition. - C. Suppliers may not impose anti-competitive restrictions for the resale of their products.
-Some countries prohibit restrictions on the prices that dealers or distributors charge (maximum or minimum), the territories in which they can sell or the customers that they may serve.
-In other countries, these restrictions are subject to review to determine whether they unreasonably limit customer choice.
-Exclusive agreements with customers or suppliers are also subject to review for their effect on competition. - D. Antitrust enforcement agencies review mergers, acquisitions, and joint ventures to assess the competitive impact.
-For example, agencies review a merger of two large competitors or a manufacturer's acquisition of one of its largest suppliers. - E. Price discrimination prohibited.
-A supplier may not discriminate in the prices it charges to competing dealers or distributors for goods it sells under comparable conditions or discriminate in the promotional and advertising services or allowances it provides to competing resellers.
+Competitors cannot agree, collude or conspire to: - Fix prices; - Rig or rotate bids; - Divide up customers or sales territories; - Exclude other competitors, for example by refusing to deal with them or by setting exclusionary product standards; or - Participate in a cartel of companies that restrict competition. - B. A company that has "dominant" or "monopoly" power may not use that power to exclude competitors or obtain an unfair competitive advantage.
+For example, a company that has dominance in a particular product may not "tie" the sale of that product to the customer's purchase of a second product where the faces stronger competition.